golang-migrate/migrate/TUTORIAL.md

 ```
 Make sure to check if your database changed as expected in this case as well.

-**Before commiting your migrations:** You should run your migrations up, down, and then up again to see if migrations are working properly both ways.
+**IMPORTANT:** Before commiting your migrations you should run your migrations up, down, and then up again to see if migrations are working properly both ways.
 (e.g. if you created a table in a migration but reverse migration did not delete it, you will encounter an error when running the forward migration again)
 It's also worth checking your migrations in a separate, containerized environment.
 You can find some tools in the end of this tutorial.